ema-rose/wordnik-repl/practice/resources.md

 Your own collection of completed exercises can also be a useful source of "documentation", and one that you can expand and refine as your experience grows.

+One of the main benefits of python is its readability, which is improved when developers follow the same conventions on how to format python files for humans -- called `style` even though the python interpreter would be able to read the code with many alternate style conventions.

+Checking code against agreed conventions and using tools to check the code for simple errors of syntax or use is often called `linting`.
+This project will use `flake8` and `pylint` as linting tools.
+A helpful resource for addressing the style issues raised by these tools is [google's python style guide](https://google.github.io/styleguide/pyguide.html).

 ## git

 [Basic git commands](https://services.github.com/on-demand/downloads/github-git-cheat-sheet/)